 Telling your partners is good for your partner’s health and your own.
 It also feels good to know you’ve let him know.

-The number of gay and bi men who are getting syphilis is increasing.
+The number of people who are getting syphilis is increasing, especially among gay and bi men.
 Syphilis is easily transmitted between sex partners since symptoms are not always visible and symptoms go away even when not treated.
 If you’re having sex, get tested for syphilis every three months.

 What is syphilis?